Watts-Lab/surveys/surveys/constructiveListeningBehaviors/README.md

 # Survey Purpose

+This survey implements the "Constructive Listening Behaviors" portion of the Facilitating Listening Scale.

 > The Facilitating Listening Scale (FLS) assesses speaker perceptions of the listening behaviors of their interlocutors and the consequences of these behaviors for the speakers.

 (All text quotations from Kluger and Bouskila-Yam, 2017, unless noted otherwise)